aimansae/reviewme-api/README.md

 ## Testing

-All manual testing can be found [here](static/testing.md)
+All manual testing can be found [here](static/readmeDocs/testing.md)

 ## Bugs

-1. When deploying the APP to heroku, the build failed with the folowing error:
+1. When deploying the APP to heroku, the build failed with the following error:

 ```
 Node version not specified in package.json